laminlabs/lamindb/docs/organize.md

 ## Versioned collections of artifacts

-In some cases, you don't just want to group a set of artifacts by different dimensions of metadata, but you also want to version the set.
+Sometimes, you need to both group artifacts by metadata and version the entire set.
 For this, you can use {class}`~lamindb.Collection`:

 ```python
 collection = ln.Collection([artifact1, artifact2], key="my_dataset_release").save()
 ```

-Unlike sets of artifacts defined through folders or through metadata annotations, where it's possible that artifacts are added or removed, a `collection` _guarantees_ that you get one exact immutable set of artifacts.
+Unlike folder-based or metadata-based sets — which can change as artifacts are added or removed — a collection guarantees an exact, immutable set of artifacts.

 Artifacts are versioned based on the hash of their content.
 Collections are versioned based on the top-level hash of their artifact hashes.